Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

-Experimental studies of MBL have hitherto been conducted mostly on cold-atom systems and other forms of synthetic quantum matter~\cite{Schreiber15, kondov_Disorder_2015, Hild16, Bordia16, monroe2016, lukin2019mbl, chiaro2019growth} (apart from a few studies on disordered semiconductors and superconductors~\cite{ovadia2009, Ovadyahu2012, ovadyahu2015, ovadia2015evidence}, and a very recent study on phonons~\cite{nguyen2020signature}).
-The key condition for disorder-free localization---namely the presence of strong correlations that can generate intrinsic randomness in thermal states---can also be satisfied in strongly correlated electronic systems.
-However, studies of disorder-free localization in this setting have so far focused on somewhat fine-tuned models that are of limited experimental relevance.
+Experimental studies of MBL have, hitherto, been conducted mostly on cold-atom systems and other forms of synthetic quantum matter~\cite{Schreiber15, kondov_Disorder_2015, Hild16, Bordia16, monroe2016, lukin2019mbl, chiaro2019growth} (apart from a few studies on disordered semiconductors and superconductors~\cite{ovadia2009, Ovadyahu2012, ovadyahu2015, ovadia2015evidence}, and a very recent study on phonons~\cite{nguyen2020signature}).
+The key condition for disorder-free localization---namely, the presence of local conserved charges that generate intrinsic randomness at finite temperature---can also be satisfied in strongly correlated electronic systems.
+However, studies of disorder-free localization in this setting have, so far, focused on somewhat fine-tuned models that are of limited experimental relevance and on operators that are diagonal in the conserved charges.